Yeshu: Yeshu the student of Joshua ben Perachiah

 In Sanhedrin 107b and Sotah 47a a Yeshu is mentioned as a student of Joshua ben Perachiah who was sent away for misinterpreting a word that in context should have been understood as referring to the inn; he instead understood it to mean the innkeeper's wife.
 His teacher said "Here is a nice inn", to which he replied "Her eyes are crooked", to which his teacher responded "Is this what you are occupied in?"
-(This happened during their period of refuge in Egypt during the persecutions of Pharisees 88–76 BCE ordered by Alexander Jannæus.
+(This happened during their period of refuge in Egypt during the persecutions of Pharisees 88–76 BC ordered by Alexander Jannæus.
 The incident is also mentioned in the Jerusalem Talmud in Chagigah 2:2, but there the person in question is not given any name.)
 After several returns for forgiveness he mistook Perachiah's signal to wait a moment as a signal of final rejection, and so he turned to idolatry (described by the euphemism "worshipping a brick").
 The story ends by invoking a Mishnaic era teaching that Yeshu practised black magic, deceived and led Israel astray.
 This quote is seen by some as an explanation in general for the designation Yeshu.

 According to Dr. Rubenstein, the account in Sanhedrin 107b recognizes the kinship between Christians and Jews, since Jesus is presented as a disciple of a prominent rabbi.
 But it also reflects and speaks to an anxiety fundamental to Rabbinic Judaism.
 Prior to the destruction of the Temple in 70, Jews were divided into different sects, each promoting different interpretations of the law.
 Rabbinic Judaism domesticated and internalized conflicts over the law, while vigorously condemning any sectarianism.
 In other words, rabbis are encouraged to disagree and argue with one another, but these activities must be carefully contained, or else they could lead to a schism.
 Although this story may not present a historically accurate account of Jesus' life, it does use a fiction about Jesus to communicate an important truth about the rabbis.
 Moreover, Rubenstein sees this story as a rebuke to overly harsh rabbis.
 Boyarin suggests that the rabbis were well aware of Christian views of the Pharisees and that this story acknowledges the Christian belief that Jesus was forgiving and the Pharisees were not (see Mark 2:1–2), while emphasizing forgiveness as a necessary rabbinic value.